Author

 Dan Foster

-Dan Foster was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of the colonial period.
-His election sermon exemplifies the genre's role in articulating Puritan political theory and religious thought during a formative era in American history.
-Foster's work demonstrates the interconnection between ecclesiastical authority and civic governance that characterized New England ministerial discourse in the decades preceding American independence.
+Dan Foster was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of the colonial period and the emerging American religious landscape.
+His election sermon exemplifies the genre's role in articulating connections between Protestant theology, civic virtue, and political authority during a formative era in American history.
+Foster's work demonstrates the ways in which ministerial voices shaped public discourse on morality and governance in the early American republic.

 Works in the Library